Medical Laboratory Assistant/Technician Course & Program

 Do you have an interest in science and the medical field?
 Then the Medical Lab Technician program may be the program for you!
 Med Lab Technicians conduct routine medical laboratory tests and set up, clean and maintain medical laboratory equipment.

-The Medical Laboratory Assistant/Technician (MLA/T) Diploma program is designed to prepare you for a challenging career in a medical laboratory or medical clinic.
+The goal of Medical Laboratory Assistant/Technician (MLA/T) Diploma program is to prepare you to successfully start a challenging career in a medical laboratory or medical clinic.
 Our program will train you to perform standard medical lab tests such as blood tests, immunoassays, cultures and ECGs.

-The program is designed to achieve the learning competencies published by the Ontario Society of Medical Technologists (OSMT) and the Canadian Society of Medical Laboratory Science (CSMLS).
+The program objectives are for you to achieve the learning competencies published by the Ontario Society of Medical Technologists (OSMT - http://www.osmt.org) and the Canadian Society of Medical Laboratory Science (CSMLS - http://www.csmls.org).

 In the MLA/T course, our students will learn to perform the following: